slatedocs/slate/source/index.html.md

 ## Tips for Using the RESTful API

-The RESTful API for iLO is available on ProLiant Gen9 servers running iLO 4 2.00 or later with the iLO Standard license, although some features in the data might not be available without an Advanced license..
+The RESTful API for HPE iLO is available on ProLiant Gen9 servers running iLO 4 2.00 or later with the iLO Standard license, although some features in the data might not be available without an Advanced license..

 To access the RESTful API, you need an HTTPS-capable client, such as a web browser with  the Postman REST Client plugin extension or cURL (a popular command line HTTP utility).